-You have to create high-value conversion funnels within your business that gently nudge your leads along the customer lifecycle — and they may need to make multiple stops along the route.
-Focus on developing a strong relationship with your potential leads, offering free and lower priced content in waves.
-Once they’ve made their way down the funnel, your core product will look far more enticing even at a higher price point.
+You have to create high-value conversion funnels that nudge your leads along the customer lifecycle.
+Successfully moving your leads through this requires nurturing.
+One way to acquire prospects is by offering them free, gated content in exchange for their email address so that you can stay in touch until they convert into paying customers.
+Once they’ve made their way through the funnel, your core product will look more enticing, even at a higher price point.

 The Anatomy of an Offer Email:

 Delivery Date: Your first email should fire the day after your customer purchases your entry-level product, and there should be a week between each of following emails.

 Angle: Each email should take a separate angle to appeal to your prospects’ different emotions and desires.